valencik/mastersAPSC/documents/thesis/thesis.md

 %- ROBY write a paragraph that factually states your final representation An example of the final data representation used by the work is shown in figure ???.
 The `_id` is used as the unique identifier in the MongoDB collection.
-`year` is an interger and represents the year the resource was published.
+`year` is an integer and represents the year the resource was published.
 `history` is an array that contains encoded information representing dates when the original NSR document was added and/or modified.
 `code` is a copy of `CODEN` from the NSR data.
 `type` describes what publication type (journal, thesis, conference paper, etc) the resource is.